ebd622/docs/solid_principals.md

 * ❌ Bad: You have to modify existing code to add new behavior.

 This encourages the use of inheritance and polymorphism.

+## L — Liskov Substitution Principle (LSP)
+Objects of a superclass should be replaceable with objects of its subclasses without breaking the application.

+* ✅ Good: A subclass correctly overrides methods and maintains expected behavior.
+* ❌ Bad: A subclass changes behavior in a way that violates the expectations of the superclass.

+This ensures correct inheritance.

+## I — Interface Segregation Principle (ISP)
+Clients should not be forced to depend on interfaces they do not use.

+* ✅ Good: Many small, specific interfaces.
+* ❌ Bad: One large interface with many unrelated methods.

+This promotes clean and focused interfaces.

+## D — Dependency Inversion Principle (DIP)
+High-level modules should not depend on low-level modules.
+Both should depend on abstractions.

+* ✅ Good: Use interfaces or abstract classes to decouple components.
+* ❌ Bad: High-level logic directly depends on low-level implementation details.

+This principle is key to dependency injection and inversion of control.